Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Furthermore, Box's non-GAAP gross profit margins improved to 73.5% in Q2 2021, a nice step up from 71.3% in the same period a year ago (data not shown).

-Although, in actuality, is this enough to bring new shareholders to the stock?
+In actuality, is this enough to bring new shareholders to the stock?
 I don't believe it is quite sufficient, as it could be too little too far into the future.

-Valuation -- On Balance Box is Fairly Priced Already
+Valuation - On Balance, Box is Fairly Priced Already

 It's difficult to value Box without comparing it with Dropbox.